tOOlmaRR/pubsub_challenge/pubsub/README.md

     composer install
     npm install
     ```
-1. Generate an application key (to secure user sessions and encrypted data) by using this command:
+1. Create a configuration cache for both local and testing environments by using the following commands:
     ```
-    php artisan key:generate
-    ```
-    Your ".env" file should be updated automatically (see the "APP_KEY" setting).

-1. Create a configuration cache using the following command:
-    ```
     php artisan config:cache
+    php artisan config:cache --env=testing
     ```
-1. Migrate database schema to the database that you created and wired up earlier using this command:
+1. Migrate database schema to both databases that you created and wired up earlier using these commands:
     ```
     php artisan migrate
+    php artisan migrate --env=testing
     ```
+    This also creates the migration table in the database for tracking migrations
 1. Use Webpack to compile resources and continue to compile resources in the background as they are changed by running this command:
     ```
     npm run watch